 - Chemically inert

 - Free from salt, clay, and organic matter

 The field tests are possible to find the presence of clay, salt, and organic impurities.
 The size and shape of gains may be felt by touching it with fingers.

-Laboratory tests may be conducted to ascertain grading, bulking and to find fineness modulus.
-To determine fineness modulus sieves to be used are 10 mm, 4.75 mm, 2.36 mm, 1.18 mm, 600 microns, 300 micron, and 150 microns.
+Laboratory tests may be conducted to ascertain grading, and bulking and to find fineness modulus.
+To determine fineness modulus sieves to be used are 10 mm, 4.75 mm, 2.36 mm, 1.18 mm, 600 microns, 300 microns, and 150 microns.

 The cumulative percentage of weight retained on the above sieves divided by 100 gives fineness modulus (FM).
 If FM is between 2.20 and 2.60 it is fine sand, 2.6 to 2.9 FM indicates it is medium sand and more than 2.9 FM indicates it is coarse sand.

 • For structures like abutments, retaining walls, and bed concrete 40 mm down size aggregates are used.
 For normal R.C.C. works like flooring roofing and columns 20 mm downsize aggregates are preferred.
 For thin members, 12.5 mm-sized aggregates are used.